KOREATECH-KROAD/KOREATECH-KROAD.github.io/README.md

 In order to properly generate author pages you need to rename the field *categories* in the front matter of every post to match that of your each author *username* as defined in the *[\_config.yml](_config.yml)* file.
 With the latest update, multiple author blogs are now supported out of the box.

-## Issues and contributing

-This install builds well with Ruby v2.6.3 and Jekyll v3.9.0.
-If you run into any problems please log them on the [issue tracker](https://github.com/garamkim83/test-site-2/issues).

-Feel free pull-request your patches and fixes.